barnaligorai/blogs-in-hugo/content/posts/travel/pyramid-valley.md

 ![inside_pyramid](/images/travel/pyramid_valley/inside.jpeg)

 Inside the pyramid, there is seating arrangement.
 People can meditate there and feel the power of silence.
 Within this pyramid, up to 5000 people can meditate peacefully with no space constraints.
-There is that special structure in the middle, where people can go and indulge themselves in deep meditation from atleast 30 minutes.
+There is that special structure in the middle, where people can go and indulge themselves in deep meditation from at least 30 minutes.

 ![art](/images/travel/pyramid_valley/art.jpeg)